Faitltd/FAIT/supabase/migrations/README.md

 # Database Schema Updates

-This directory contains the database migration files for the FAIT Co-Op platform.
+This directory contains the database migration files for the FAIT Co-op platform.
 The migrations are applied in order based on their timestamp prefixes.

 ## Recent Updates